EnHub-UK/TUS-to-HSEM-converter/README.md

 ---

-Notes:
+**NOTES**
- 1. **myData** folder employs `symlinks` directing to a centralised database where the the original repositories are stored.
+1. `/myData` folder employs `symlinks` to a centralised database where the original repositories are previously retrieved from [UK-Data-Archive](https://www.ukdataservice.ac.uk/get-data.aspx).

 ```sh
 myData